Analyzing Campaign Performance

 Keyword Summary shows the number of keywords in three performance buckets.

-Positive – Keywords with the high conversion rate – low ACoS, high sales orders.
-These are the keywords that bring the most sales.
+- Positive – Keywords with the best conversion rate – low ACoS, high sales orders.
+These are the keywords with the most sales.
 Increase your bids for these keywords

 Why do I see the Synced date as 72 hours ago?